 - A statement that the study involves research and an explanation of the nature and purpose of the research;

-- A description of the procedures to be followed, and identification of any procedures which are experimental;
+- A description of the procedures to be used and the expected duration of the subject's participation;

 - The expected duration and time commitment of the subject's participation;

 - A statement describing the extent, if any, to which confidentiality of records identifying the subjects will be maintained;

 - A statement that identifiers might be removed from identifiable private information or identifiable biospecimens and after such removal, the information or biospecimens could be used in future research without additional informed consent.
 OR, a statement that information or biospecimens, collected as part of this research, even if identifiers are removed, will not be used for future research studies.

 - A description of any attendant discomforts and risks reasonable to be expected or (rarely) that there are no foreseeable risks;